White Pizza with Alfredo, Pesto Herb Oil, and Veggies

 With your parchment on the peel, lightly sprinkle with cornmeal and transfer over your dough circle, rearranging the shape if needed.

-Spread the alfredo sauce over the pie, then sprinkle 1/2 of the fontina, mozzarella, and parmesan.
-Top with your veggies, then drizzle over 2 tbsp of the Pesto Herb Oil (saving the remaining 2 tbsp to apply after it's baked).
+Spread the alfredo sauce over the pie, then sprinkle ½ of the fontina, mozzarella, and parmesan.
+Top with your veggies, then drizzle over 2 tablespoon of the Pesto Herb Oil (saving the remaining 2 tablespoon to apply after it's baked).
 Then top with the remaining mozzarella and fontina (saving back the parmesan to apply after it's baked).

 Slide it in the oven onto the hot baking steel.
 Turn on the oven light to monitor the baking.
 Check it at the 5-minute mark and watch for some puffing and browning on the edges.
 When it looks partway cooked, open the door and quickly slide out the parchment paper.
 I do this carefully but quickly so the cornmeal doesn't sprinkle all over the oven and the floor, and also to get the oven door closed.
 Finish baking.
 It's hard to provide a time, it could be another 8-12 minutes.
 It just depends on the thickness of your dough.
 The dough will appear set up, the edges quite crispy and the top golden brown.
 If you think the dough may still be raw in the middle, but the top is getting to just the right color, then tent it with some foil to prevent over-browning.
 Remove, sprinkle on the remaining Parmesan and Pesto Herb Oil, slice and serve.

 SWAPS: Easily use your own pizza dough or purchased - same for the Alfredo.
 Use any veggies you like and add chicken, too.